Serbia: Education

 Among the scientific institutes operating in Serbia, the largest are the Mihajlo Pupin Institute and Vinča Nuclear Institute, both in Belgrade.
 The Serbian Academy of Sciences and Arts is a learned society promoting science and arts from its inception in 1841.

+Health

+The healthcare system in Serbia is organised and managed by the two primary institutions: The Ministry of Health and the Institute of Public Health of Serbia "Dr Milan Jovanović Batut".
+The Serbian public health system is based on the principles of equity and solidarity, organised on the model of compulsory health insurance contributions.
+Private health care is not integrated into the public health system, but certain services may be included by contracting.